-The PC User Support concentration is designed to prepare graduates for employment in PC user support positions.
+The PC User Support concentration is designed to prepare graduates for employment as technicians in areas such as help desk and technical support.
 Students will gain experience in PC hardware and software support.
 Students will develop a high level of proficiency in the use of software applications as well a broad overview of networking, desktop publishing, and web applications.
 Coursework will aid students in preparing to sit for various certification exams.
 College credit may be granted through Tech Prep articulation agreements between RACC and approved secondary schools.